Safety and Liveness of Quantitative Properties and Automata: Quantitative Automata

+Notice that while quantitative properties can be defined over arbitrary value domains, we restrict quantitative automata to totally-ordered numerical value domains (i.e., bounded subsets of $\mathbb{R}$) as this is the standard setting in the literature.

 The value of a run $\rho$ is $\Val(\gamma(\rho))$.
-The value of a $\Val$-automaton $\A$ on a word $w$, denoted $\A(w)$, is the supremum of $\Val(\rho)$ over all runs $\rho$ of $\A$ on $w$.
-The \emph{top value} of a $\Val$-automaton $\A$ is the top value of the property it expresses, which we denote by $\top_{\A}$, or simply $\top$ when $\A$ is clear from the context.
-Note that when we speak of the top value of a property or an automaton, we always match its value domain to have the same top value.
+The value of a $\Val$-automaton $\A$ on a word $w$, denoted $\A(w)$, is the supremum of $\Val(\rho)$ over all runs $\rho$ of $\A$ on $w$, generalizing the standard approach in boolean automata where acceptance is defined through the existence of an accepting run.
+The \emph{top value} of a $\Val$-automaton $\A$ is $\top_{\A} = \sup_{w \in \Sigma^\omega} \A(w)$, which we denote by $\top$ when $\A$ is clear from the context.
+Note that when we speak of the top value of an automaton or a property expressed by an automaton, we always match its value domain to have the same top value.

+An automaton $\A$ is \emph{safe} (resp. \emph{live}) iff it expresses a safety (resp. liveness) property.
 Two automata $\A$ and $\A'$ are \emph{equivalent}, if they express the same function from words to reals.
 The size of an automaton consists of the maximum among the size of its alphabet, state-space, and transition-space, where weights are represented in binary.

 We list below the value functions for quantitative automata that we will use, defined over infinite sequences $v_0 v_1 \ldots$ of rational weights.

 \begin{multicols}{2} \begin{itemize} \item $\displaystyle \Inf(v) = \inf\{v_n \st n \geq 0\}$ \item $\displaystyle \Sup(v) = \sup\{v_n \st n \geq 0\}$ \end{itemize} \end{multicols}